 Corporate sponsors play a significant role in the planning and execution of any community festival.
 For example, the Taste of Chicago 2019, a popular food festival in the Windy City, was sponsored by corporate partners such as DoorDash, Chicago Tribune, Pepsi, and Southwest Airlines.

 Christine Jacob, senior manager of corporate sponsorships in the Mayor’s Office of Special Events in Chicago, supports numerous programs throughout the year.
-But for the Taste, her goal is to identify sponsors and secure/negotiate terms early to help maximize the event's total revenue.
+But for the Taste, her goal is to identify sponsors and secure or negotiate terms early to help maximize the event's total revenue.